Korean, Edit

 ⑵ Polynucleotide

-① Phosphodiester bond : Dehydration condensation between the 3’-OH of the first sugar and the 5’-ⓟⓟⓟ of the second sugar in nucleotides
+① Phosphodiester bond: Dehydration condensation between the 3’-OH of the first sugar and the 5’-ⓟⓟⓟ of the second sugar in nucleotides.

 ⑶ DNA (deoxyribonucleic acid)

-① Function : Stores genetic information, RNA transcription
+① Function: Storing genetic information, RNA transcription

-③ Increase in temperature : Increased kinetic energy of polynucleotides breaks hydrogen bonds between strands, leading to separation into single strands
+③ Increase in temperature: Increased kinetic energy of polynucleotides breaks hydrogen bonds between strands, leading to separation into single strands.

-④ Tm : Temperature at which 50% of double-stranded DNA becomes single-stranded
+④ Tm: Temperature at which 50% of double-stranded DNA becomes single-stranded.

-○ Higher G≡C ratio increases bonding strength, thus increasing Tm
+○ Higher G≡C ratio increases bonding strength, thus increasing Tm.

-○ Higher amounts of added NaCl counteract repulsion between phosphate groups, thus increasing Tm
+○ Higher amounts of added NaCl counteract repulsion between phosphate groups, thus increasing Tm.

-○ Extremely low pH : H+ interferes with hydrogen bonds, decreasing Tm.
-DNA and RNA degrade in strong acids
+○ Extremely low pH: H+ interferes with hydrogen bonds, decreasing Tm.
+DNA and RNA degrade in strong acids.

-○ Regions with high frequency of repetitive sequences denature (ds DNA → ss DNA) first and renature first
+○ Regions with high frequency of repetitive sequences denature (ds DNA → ss DNA) first and renature first.

 ⑥ DNA Absorbance Experiment

-○ At 260 nm, absorbance of 1 corresponds to 50 μg / mL dsDNA concentration
+○ At 260 nm, absorbance of 1 corresponds to 50 μg / mL dsDNA concentration.

-○ At 260 nm, absorbance of 1 corresponds to 40 μg / mL ssRNA concentration
+○ At 260 nm, absorbance of 1 corresponds to 40 μg / mL ssRNA concentration.

 ⑷ RNA (ribonucleic acid)